kayeneii/PwC-Diversity/README.md

 ## Diversity and Inclusion KPIs for Pharma Group
 ### Overview
 ---
-This analysis of Pharma Group's employee data was conducted with a focus on understanding diversity and inclusion pattern in the company's hiring and promotion actions.The goal was to measure gender balance at said company.
+This analysis of Pharma Group's employee data was conducted with a focus on understanding diversity and inclusion pattern in the company's hiring and promotion process.
+The goal was to visually communicate my findings as relates gender and other key performance indicators across the organization.

 ### Dataset